What is the meaning of welding process?

-- A welding torch connected to welding machine consists of different passages for oxygen and acetylene gases.
+- A welding torch connected to welding machine consists of various passages for oxygen and acetylene gases.

-- Supply of these gases is controlled by pin valves.
+- Supply of those gases is controlled by pin valves.

-- These two gases are then allowed to mix in a mixing chamber before being driven out through the orifice of the blow pipe.
+- These two gases are then allowed to combine in a very mixing chamber before being driven out through the orifice of the blow pipe.

-- These orifices are of different sizes and can be screwed on the blow pipe.
+- These orifices are of various sizes and may be screwed on the blow pipe.

 What are the different flame types in the welding process?

 In oxyfuel gas welding, the proporation of acetylene and oxygen plays a vital role.

 At a ratio of 1:1 (i.e. when there’s no excess oxygen), the flame is claimed to be neutral.

 The flame is harmful when the content of oxygen is excess (especially for steels), because it oxidizes the metal.
 For this reason, a flame with excess oxygen is referred to as an oxidizing flame.

 - Reducing or carburizing flame: